htv2012/json-verifier/docs/usage.md

 ## Use List or Tuple as Key Path

-In cases wherethe keys might contain all sort of characters, we should use list or tuple as key paths:
+In cases where we cannot use any single character as separator, we should use list or tuple as key paths:

 ```python
 def test_demo():